 Best of the Adirondacks: We are based in the heart of the most spectacular terrain in the Adirondacks, allowing us easy access to stunning photography locations, but there's plenty to photograph elsewhere in the Park.
 This tour was designed to provide enthusiastic photographers an opportunity to photograph a diversity of Adirondack locations, across several regions of the Park.
 Although it can also be booked privately, we schedule this two-day weekend tour, once each, in the Spring, Summer, Fall, and Winter.
 These are open-enrollment tours.
 Destinations vary with each season so every trip is different.
 We travel by carpool, eating in restaurants and staying in affordable lodging.
 Details & Cost

 Remote Adirondack Locations: Although a fast hiker can reach pretty much any place in the Adirondacks in one day, some locations are simply too remote to photograph effectively in a single day.
 Traveling on foot, or sometimes by boat, we set up a backcountry campsite to serve as a base for photographing nearby locations at optimum times.
 Depending on the destination, one or two nights camped out will provide ample opportunities for photography.
-We schedule this tour occasionally on an open enrollment basis; otherwise it can be booked privately for yourself or your group.
+This tour can be booked privately for yourself or your group.
 Details & Cost

 Trips To Exotic Destinations: As career mountain guides, we have travelled the world with our clients.
 On six continents, we have organized and guided more than 140 privately arranged climbing and skiing trips.
 We are now concentrating on trips aimed directly at photographers.
 In keeping with our affinity for "off the beaten path" places, we are most interested in destinations that are not well-known, where new and different image-making opportunities abound.
 Details & Cost